deployhq/deployhq-lib/README.md

 # DeployHQ API library and CLI client

-# DeplyoHQ CLI is currently not displaying deployment progress.
-We hope to have this resolved soon.

 ## Installation

 You'll need Ruby installed on your system.
 We've tested on 2.2.3, but other